curriculum vitae

 + ACADEMIC LECTURES at Baruch College, Berkeley, Bristol, Brown, Cambridge, Columbia, Cornell, Edinburgh, Harvard, Imperial College London, The India Club (London), King’s College London, Lancaster, Leicester, Lincoln, Ludwig Maximilian University (Germany), Manchester, Misericordia, Newberry Library, Northwestern, NYU, NYU London, Oxford, Stanford, Texas, Utah, Virginia, Wash U, Wisconsin, York

-+ PUBLIC TALKS at Buckinghamshire History Festival, UK Ministry of Housing, Communities, & Local Government, MK Gallery, Smithsonian, Times Radio, Twentieth Century Society
++ PUBLIC LECTURES at Buckinghamshire History Festival, UK Ministry of Housing, Communities, & Local Government, MK Gallery, Smithsonian, Times Radio, Twentieth Century Society

 PROFESSIONAL SERVICE